how to use twitch tts on different platforms

 log in to streamlabs via twitch

-2. From the Streamlabs dashboard go to your donation alert settings.
-Either go there directly or select Alert Box from the side bar.
-Here, you will find the tabs for several alerts.
-Select the Donations tab and from there you can expand the Text to Speech Settings.
+2. Access Donation Alert Settings: In the Streamlabs dashboard, navigate to your donation alert settings.
+You can go there directly or select ‘Alert Box’ from the sidebar.
+Choose the ‘Donations’ tab to access Text to Speech Settings.

 tts settings in streamlabs